NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-04-About-Hyperspectral-Remote-Sensing-Data.md

 There are lots of great resources that describe Coordinate Reference systems and projection in greater detail.
 However, for the purposes of this activity, what is important to understand is that data, from the same location, but in different projections ** will not line up in any GIS or other program **.
 Thus it's important when working with spatial data in a program like R or Python to identify the coordinate reference system applied to the data, and to grab that information and retain it when you process / analyze the data.

 ##Reprojecting Data
-If you run into multiple spatial datasets with varying projections, you can always ** reproject ** the data so that they are all in the same projection.
+If you run into multiple spatial datasets with varying projections, you can always **reproject** the data so that they are all in the same projection.
 Python and R both have reprojection tools that perform this task.

-	# reproject data to CRS of dataset2
+	# reproject data to CRS of dataset2 in R
 	reprojectedData <- spTransform(dataset,CRS(proj4string(dataset2)))